tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, is recorded in the transaction kernel.
-* An additional merkle mountain range committing the script history (including the redeeming inputs) is necessary to prevent miners rewriting the script hash history during chain re-orgs.
 * An additional secret key is provided by UTXO owners that signs both the script and the input data (if any) when it is spent.

 Note that, at the outset, the signatures must be present in the _kernel_ in some form, otherwise miners will be able to